Skip to Content

 This post may contain affiliate links.
 Please read our disclosure policy.
 As an Amazon Associate, I earn from qualifying purchases.

 With its rich, nutty flavor and spreadable consistency, granola butter is the topping that will take your toast to the next level.
-This oat butter spread is so simple to make at home, and is a delicious and healthy topping with so many uses!
+This oat butter spread is so simple to make at home, and is a delicious topping with so many uses!
 The best thing about our granola butter recipe is it’s made with whole foods, naturally sweetened, and only requires 10 ingredients total!

 A jar of granola butter with a knife resting on the edge of the jar.